sanyaade-mobiledev/vimfiles/README.md

 ## License and Contributions

 All licensing for the Bundles/Plug-ins should be found in their respective repositories.
-Anything written by Bit Theory is of course open source through MIT.
+Anything written by Mode Set is of course open source through MIT.
 While contributions are welcome, you're probably better off forking and tuning it to your own machine.

-Copyright (c) 2011 by Bit Theory
+Copyright (c) 2012 by Mode Set

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation